 When Suzanne applied for Shriver services, she had already filed a motion with the court seeking an order allowing her to move with her children out of the county.
 The father was largely absent in the children's lives, but the children had spent quite a bit of time with their paternal grandparents, who lived nearby.
 The paternal grandparents were adamantly opposed to the move and hired an attorney to embark on extensive litigation in an effort to prevent Suzanne from moving.
-The paternal grandparents successfully intervened in the case, and then both the father and the paternal grandparents were seeking custody of the children due to Suzanne's request to move.
+The paternal grandparents were seeking custody of the children due to Suzanne's request to move.
 This meant Suzanne was fighting for custody against both the father and his parents, who both were represented by attorneys.
 Suzanne was clearly at a great disadvantage in the proceedings.
 This changed after she became a Shriver client.
 Her attorney represented her during a lengthy and contentious battle.
 The case culminated in a trial that involved testimony from multiple witnesses and hundreds of proposed exhibits for the court to consider.
 In the end, the opposing party and his parents' requests were denied and Suzanne's request was granted.
 She was allowed to move with the children, and they are doing well in their new home.